LogtalkDotOrg/logtalk.org/_posts/2020-03-24-a-dependable-term-expansion-mechanism.md

 however, that the order the expansion rules are applied can be arbitrary or that their concurrent use is free of trouble...).
-The expansions may also be intended to be used as a well defined *pipeline* with e.g. the terms resulting from an expansion being passed to the next expansion.
+The expansions may also be intended to be used as a well defined *pipeline* with the terms resulting from an expansion being passed to the next expansion.
 Or we may have a more complex workflow combining independent and linked expansions.
-To simplify defining expansion workflows, Logtalk provides [`hook_flows`](https://logtalk.org/manuals/libraries/hook_flows.html) and [`hook_objects`](https://logtalk.org/manuals/libraries/hook_objects.html) libraries with ready to use workflows and hook objects.
+To simplify defining expansion workflows, Logtalk provides [`hook_flows`](https://logtalk.org/manuals/libraries/hook_flows.html) and [`hook_objects`](https://logtalk.org/manuals/libraries/hook_objects.html) libraries with ready to use parametrizable workflows and hook objects.

 Logtalk's term-expansion mechanism may sound overly complex, specially for users of Prolog systems such as SWI-Prolog or YAP where the `term_expansion/2`